michaelaye/TSC/README.md

 # The Planetary Software Organization Technical Steering Committee

-The Planeatry Software Organization Technical Steering Committee (TSC) is the technical governing body of the Planetary Software Organization.
+The Planetary Software Organization Technical Steering Committee (TSC) is the technical governing body of the Planetary Software Organization.
 It is described in the [TSC Charter][].